alexpreynolds/url-proxy/README.md

 # url-proxy

-A small and simple [expressjs](https://expressjs.com/) application that takes an URL-encoded web address as an argument, performs a GET request for that URL, and writes the response as a UTF8-encoded text response back to the requesting client.
+A simple [Express.js](https://expressjs.com/) application that takes an URL-encoded web address as an argument, performs a GET request for that URL, and writes the response as a UTF8-encoded text response back to the requesting client.

 We use [HTTPS](https://https.cio.gov/faq/#what-information-does-https-protect) in order to add protection to URL parameters (such as the web address we are interested in requesting, and any authentication data passed along with it).